 Dolled up with more frosting, crushed cookies, and more caramel, this cake is sinfully scrumptious.

 A cookie and a cake rolled into one?
-This M&M cookie cake is a dessert lover’s dream come true.
+This cookie cake is my favorite of all the M&M desserts out there.

 Go ahead and make your favorite chocolate chip cookie dough, or grab some from the store if you prefer.

 Either way, it needs a ton of bright candies in the mix and some simple buttercream around the edge.